tldr-pages/tldr/pages/linux/postconf.md

 `postconf -C {{class}}`

-- List available SASL plug-in tyes for the Postfix SMTP server.
-The plug-in type is selected with the smtpd_sasl_type configuration parameter by specifying cyrus or dovecot as the name:
+- List available SASL plug-in types for the Postfix SMTP server.
+The plug-in type is selected with the `smtpd_sasl_type` configuration parameter by specifying `cyrus` or `dovecot` as the name:

 `postconf -a`

 - List the names of all supported lookup table types.
-Lookup tables are specified as type:name in configuration files where type can be btree, cdb, hash, mysql etc:
+Lookup tables are specified as `type:name` in configuration files where the type can be `btree`, `cdb`, `hash`, `mysql`, etc:

 `postconf -m`